Internship Resource Guide

 FAQ for Employers

-What are the areas my company should consider when evaluating if we are ready to bring on an intern?
+What should we consider when evaluating if we are ready to bring on an intern?

 When should I start looking for an intern?

-• Fall semester: Internship description should be posted no later than July 1.
-Students need to secure a position before returning to school in August.
-Deadline for receiving applications should be on or before August 1.
-Internship begins September 1.
+- Fall Semester: Internship descriptions should be posted no later than July 1 as students need to secure a position before returning to school in August.
+The deadline for receiving applications should be on or before August 1.
+Internships should begin September 1.

-• Spring semester: Internship description should be posted no later than October 1.
-Deadline for receiving applications should be on or before November 15.
-Students need to secure a position before leaving for their holiday break.
-Internship begins around the second week of January.
+- Spring Semester: Internship descriptions should be posted no later than October 1.
+The deadline for receiving applications should be on or before November 15 as students need to secure a position before leaving for their holiday break.
+Internships should begin around the second week of January.

-• Summer semester: Internship description should be posted no later than February 1.
-Deadline for receiving applications should be on or before March 15.
-Internship begins by June 1.
+- Summer Semester: Internship descriptions should be posted no later than February 1.
+The deadline for receiving applications should be on or before March 15.
+Internships should begin by June 1.

-• International students: Companies that employ international students may consider a different timeline.
-These students may be available during holidays or breaks to interview when other students are away from campus, and the company may have additional time.
+- International Students: Companies that employ international students may consider a different timeline.
+These students may be available to interview during holidays or breaks when other students are away from campus, providing the employer additional time.

 How do I advertise my internship?

-• Chamber job board - Post your internship for free on our online job board.
-Thousands of students and job seekers use this site every month looking for opportunities specifically in the Nashville area.
+Members can post internships for free on the Chamber job board.
+Students and job seekers frequent this site every month looking for opportunities in Nashville and the surrounding area.

 I know of an employer that offers internships, but is not listed on this website.
 How can I get their information added?